boltops-tools/lono/docs/_docs/conventions/cli.md

     configs/demo/development/daisy.txt
     configs/demo/development/jenkins.txt

-## Params Files Lookup Locations
+## Params Layering

-The param name is used to look up different possible param locations.
-This is covered in more details here: [Params Lookup Locations]({% link _docs/lookup-locations/params.md %}).
+The param name is used to look up different possible param locations for layering.
+This is covered in more details here: [Params Layering]({% link _docs/layering/params.md %}).

 {% include prev_next.md %}